VolkovLabs/business-variable/README.md

 ## Highlights

 - Allows changing dashboard variables.
-- Display values in a table to allow sorting and filtering.
+- Displays values in a table to allow sorting and filtering.
 - Supports single and multi-value variables with the All option.

 ## Feedback